SOLIDO S1800503 VW Beetle 1303 Rally Acropolis

 I described the Solido model above as representational.
 It conveys, very excitingly, the charisma of the Salzburg cars and in very late form as one of the team of cars entered in the Acropolis rally during the closing chapters of that now legendary short history.

 The decal additions and overall colour scheme are authentic and convey very convincingly the charisma of the whole series.
 I have no doubt that the model has already found it’s way into many rally enthusiasts hands as well as into many VW fans collections.
-Models of the Salzburg cars are not particulaly numerous and this version has got to be the best yet.
+Models of the Salzburg cars are not particularly numerous and this version has got to be the best yet.

 Constructive criticisms? ..yes just one.
 Purists will quickly spot that the Salzburg cars all ran on 5Jx15 standard style VW road wheels of the era and not the 5½Jx15 Lemmerz GT sports ones borrowed here from the earlier GSR and ’74 Weltmeister versions.
-I suspect that many people will though will in fact prefer this artistic merit choice of wheels to the duller ones from reality.
+I suspect that many people will though in fact prefer this artistic merit choice of wheels to the duller ones from reality.

 My closing comment though must of my enthusiastic applaud for the very convincing row of BOSCH lamps that adorn the front bumper of the model.
 They, and the ones on the real cars, were a quintessential element of the visual impact of the Salzburg Beetles and contribute so convincingly to the overall excitement engendered by this model.